mogrady-professional/React-Feedback-UI/README.md

 - Clone repo
 - Install dependencies by running `npm install`
-- Run `rpm run start` to run the application in development mode
+- Run `npm start` to run the application in development mode

 # Packages